loco/wp-loco/readme.txt

 == Changelog ==

+= 2.8.4 =
+* Fixed error in LLM prompt where formality was ignored

 = 2.8.3 =
 * Bumped WordPress compatibility to 6.9.4
 * Additional restrictions on viewing source code refs